 \subsection{Cluttered scene pipeline}

-In this pipeline a cluttered scene is labeled using polygonal meshes.
-If we have access to the physical objects in the scene, the meshes can be obtained through the uncluttered scene pipeline.
-This pipeline repeats steps 1-4 from the uncluttered scene pipeline, but replaces steps 5 and 6 with the following:
+In this pipeline, a cluttered scene is labeled using polygonal meshes.
+If we have access to the physical objects in the scene, meshes can be obtained through the uncluttered scene pipeline.
+This pipeline repeats steps 1-4 from the uncluttered scene pipeline but replaces steps 5 and 6 with the following:

-\begin{enumerate} \item Label objects using mesh models, by inserting meshes, translating and rotating them to be aligned with NeRF rendering of objects.
-Alignment can be optimized using Iterative Closest Points (ICP)~\cite{arun1987}. \item Export semantic segmentation masks, 2D and 3D bounding boxes, 6DOF object poses and depth maps. \end{enumerate}
+\begin{enumerate} \item Label objects using mesh models, by inserting meshes, translating and rotating them to be aligned with NeRF rendering of objects. \item Export semantic segmentation masks, 2D and 3D bounding boxes, 6DOF object poses and depth maps. \end{enumerate}